GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/graphics_counter_tables_gfx10.rst

     "PSPixelsOut", "Items", "Pixels exported from shader to color buffers.
 Does not include killed or alpha tested pixels; if there are multiple render targets, each render target receives one export, so this will be 2 for 1 pixel written to two RTs."
     "PSExportStalls", "Percentage", "Pixel shader output stalls.
 Percentage of GPUBusy.
 Should be zero for PS or further upstream limited cases; if not zero, indicates a bottleneck in late Z testing or in the color buffer."
     "PSExportStallsCycles", "Cycles", "Number of GPU cycles the pixel shader output stalls.
 Should be zero for PS or further upstream limited cases; if not zero, indicates a bottleneck in late Z testing or in the color buffer."
-    "PSVALUInstCount", "Items", "Average number of vector ALU instructions executed in the PS.
-Affected by flow control."
-    "PSSALUInstCount", "Items", "Average number of scalar ALU instructions executed in the PS.
-Affected by flow control."
-    "PSVALUBusy", "Percentage", "The percentage of GPUTime vector ALU instructions are being processed by the PS."
-    "PSVALUBusyCycles", "Cycles", "Number of GPU cycles where vector ALU instructions are being processed by the PS."
-    "PSSALUBusy", "Percentage", "The percentage of GPUTime scalar ALU instructions are being processed by the PS."
-    "PSSALUBusyCycles", "Cycles", "Number of GPU cycles where scalar ALU instructions are being processed by the PS."

 ComputeShader Group
 %%%%%%%%%%%%%%%%%%%